Colombian rebels want U.S. to participate in peace talks

 HAVANA (Reuters) - Colombia’s FARC rebels asked for the United States to join its peace talks with the Colombian government, saying on Friday it would speed up the process because Washington was making all the important decisions anyway.

-The U.S. State Department said it disagreed with FARC’s assessment and was unaware of any effort to join the talks.
-Colombia did not respond to the request, which it would likely reject on grounds of national sovereignty.
+The Colombian government and the U.S. State Department did not immediately respond to the request, which was likely to be rejected by the Colombian government on the grounds of national sovereignty.

 “We are discussing a matter of interest for the United States,” Ivan Marquez, head of the FARC’s negotiating team in Havana, told reporters before entering the latest round of talks.

-The FARC, which stands for Revolutionary Armed Forces of Colombia, criticized a purported encounter between the United States and Colombia in which it said Colombian Defense Minister Juan Carlos Pinzon met with the U.S. State Department and the Central Intelligence Agency.
+The FARC, which stands for Revolutionary Armed Forces of Colombia. criticized an encounter this week between the United States and Colombia in which it said Colombian Defense Minister Juan Carlos Pinzon met with the U.S. State Department and the Central Intelligence Agency.
 Reuters has not confirmed whether such a meeting took place.

-State Department spokeswoman Jen Psaki said during a news briefing that the United States welcomed the peace process but that “we are not a party to these negotiations and not aware of efforts for us to be a party to these negotiations.”

-Regarding FARC’s claims that Washington was making decisions in the peace process, she said, “I would not share that assessment.”

-The United States has provided Colombia with billions of dollars in military aid to fight the FARC and other armed guerrilla groups, which sought to overthrow the Colombian government and formed alliances with drug traffickers.
+The United States provided Colombia with military aid to fight the FARC and other armed guerrilla groups that have sought to overthrow the Colombian government and formed alliances with drug traffickers.

 For decades, leftist insurgents in Latin America have claimed Washington was directing governments and military strategy in Latin America, a complaint that held more resonance during the Cold War, when the Americans actively participated in military coups and carried outsized clout in making Latin American economies friendly to U.S. business interests.

-Since the end of the Cold War and the attacks of September 11, 2001, however, many analysts have commented that Washington has lost much of its interest in Latin America and even ignored the region.
+Since the end of the Cold War and the attacks of September 11, 2001, however, many analysts have commented that Washington has lost interest in Latin America and even ignored the region.

 The FARC also announced on Friday that guerrilla commander Fabian Ramirez, leader of a faction known as the Southern Bloc, has joined the peace talks in a significant sign of rebel unity.